william-masdon-oracle/ai-gpu-solutions/Thingsboard/data/data.md

     ![Refresh_telemetry](images/refresh_data.png)

-4. Next, we will send this data to OCI.
-For this, go to External Section and drag and drop Kafka on the right side of Save Timeseries as shown below.
+4. Next, we will send this data to OCI Streaming using a ThingsBoard external node.
+For this, go to External nodes section(orange) and drag and drop a Kafka node on the right side of Save Timeseries as shown below.

     ![External_Kafka](images/external_kafka.png)

-5. Click on Kafka and a new window will open.
+5. Click on Kafka node and a new window will open.
 Fill in the Name (Anything) and Topic Pattern information.
 Topic Pattern would be an existing stream in OCI.
 If you do not already have a stream go to OCI dashboard and create a new stream as shown below.

     ![Create_Stream](images/create_stream.png)